Consent Quiz

 6 / 10

-6. A resident's substitute decision maker can decide whether or not the resident is capable of making treatment decisions.
+6. A substitute decision maker can consent on a resident’s behalf, even if the resident is capable.

 7 / 10